 CEPH has been an active member of the Association of Specialized and Professional Accreditors (ASPA) since its inception in 1993.
 ASPA provides a collaborative forum and a collective voice for the community of organizations in the United States that assess the quality of specialized and professional higher education programs and schools.
 ASPA represents its members on issues of educational quality facing institutions of higher education, governments, students and the public.
 ASPA advances the knowledge, skills, good practices and ethical commitments of accreditors and communicates the value of accreditation as a means of enhancing educational quality.

 Complaints relating to accredited or applicant schools and programs may be addressed to CEPH’s Executive Director at the address provided at the bottom of this page.
-Complaints must be signed and should be prepared according to CEPH’s Accreditation Procedures.
+Complaints must be prepared according to CEPH’s Accreditation Procedures.